-Ginger is a something you’ve probably walked past a thousand times in the grocery store and probably passed up.
-It has some incredible medicinal benefits and offers people a natural approach to many ailments.
-Many women use ginger for morning sickness during pregnancy.
+Ginger is something you’ve probably walked past a thousand times in the grocery store and probably passed up.
+It has incredible medicinal benefits and offers people a natural approach to many ailments.
+Many women use it for morning sickness during pregnancy.
 Sometimes you see it crystallized with sugar to improve flavor.
 But today I’m not talking about the candied version, I’m referring to fresh ginger root, or powdered form, which you can buy in any supermarket.

-Known officially as Zingiber officinale, ginger contains many therapeutic compounds, all of which have well-documented medicinal actions in the body.
-One example is how the antibiotic tetracycline works better in the presence of ginger.
+Known officially as Zingiber officinale, it contains many therapeutic compounds, all of which have well-documented medicinal actions in the body.
+One example is how the antibiotic tetracycline works better in the presence of it.
 The spice potentiates the actions of some calcium channel blockers (CCB) too, like nifedipine, making the hypotensive benefit even more pronounced.
 In studies with people who took the dried ginger spice, 75 percent experienced relief from arthritic pain and swelling.

 In an animal study, ginger compounds protected rodents from brain damage and memory loss!
-Scientists are researching ginger’s compounds to see if they can make a drug out of it and treat Alzheimer’s and atherosclerosis.
+Scientists are researching ginger compounds to see if they can make a drug out of it and treat Alzheimer’s and atherosclerosis.
 Why don’t we just include some in our recipes for now?
-It’s totally natural and there’s no side effects.
+It’s totally natural and there are no side effects.
 There’s so much more too so when you’re at the grocery store, grab some ginger and bring it home to try it!
 Here’s a recipe for Ginger Orange Carrots.